arejaycodes/KeyQuickly/README.md

 # KeyQuickly

-captures a pre-defined infrared remote control code, and performs pre-definated mouse/keyboard emulation based on the code receives.
+captures a pre-defined infrared remote control code, and performs mouse & keyboard emulation based on the code receives.